As a mandatory requirement by IRAS under section 34F of the Singapore Income Tax Act, the Transfer Pricing Documentation is significant for taxpayers.

 The internationally accepted Transfer Pricing methods to evaluate the related party pricing against a benchmark based on prices/ margins adopted under independent transactions are as follows:

 IRAS does not have a specific preference for any one method.
-Instead, the method that produces the most reliable results, taking into account the quality of available data and the degree of accuracy of adjustments, should be selected.
+Instead, the method that produces the most reliable results considering the quality of available data and the degree of accuracy of adjustments, should be selected.

-(i) the degree of comparability between the controlled and uncontrolled transactions; and (ii) the coverage and reliability of the available data.
+- The degree of comparability between the controlled and uncontrolled transactions and

 The Income Tax (Transfer Pricing Documentation) Rules, 2018 (‘the Rules’) came into operation on 23 February 2018.